kecsap/tensorflow_cpp_packaging/README.md

 ```
 ./4_generate_arm_rpi_package.sh
 ```
-## Save a checkpoint (snapshot) in Python
+## Save a checkpoint in Python (TFLearn)

-The training ops must be deleted before saving a checkpoint.
-I provide an example how the checkpoint can be saved inside a TFLearn callback:
+The standard, saved checkpoints in TFLearn are not good because they contain the training ops and those must be deleted before saving a checkpoint.
+I provide an example how the checkpoints can be saved inside a TFLearn callback:

 ```
 ...